susanBuck/notes/07_Command_Line/02_Mac-Terminal.md

-On Mac's, Bash shell is accessed via an included application called **Terminal**.
+On Macs, Bash shell is accessed via an included application called **Terminal**.

 Find it in `/Users/ComputerName/Applications/Utilities/` or just type `Terminal` into Spotlight.